fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 * The Time Axis supports almost all types of time-related units, from milliseconds (smallest) to years (largest).

-* The Time Axis automatically updates itself whenever there is a change in the time period from any of the components like standard range selector, custom range selector, timme navigator and interactions such as zoom/pan from the chart canvas.
+* The Time Axis automatically updates itself whenever there is a change in the time period from any of the components like standard range selector, custom range selector, time navigator and interactions such as zoom/pan from the chart canvas.

 A sample chart is shown below: